 I purchased the springbok corkscrew below from a seller in Puerto Rico.
 It almost looks as though it had been sitting in an open window next to the sea for decades, but it is the perfect example to show the results of some of the techniques listed above.
 As you can see, the helix is completely covered in rust, the Sterling silver end caps are extremely tarnished, and the springbok horn itself is very dry and faded.

 After a lot of polishing, the Sterling silver end caps are bright and clean again.
 I also cleaned the horn using warm water.

-After applying 3 coats of almond oil to the horn.
+After applying 3 coats of oil to the horn.
 It's important to let the oil soak into the horn, especially when it is as dried out as this example was.

 Restoration in progress.
 More updates to come.